 - Bamboo Sheets are also hypoallergenic, so people who suffer from any skin sensitivities are comforted by bamboo.
 Eczema, psoriasis and acne can cause discomfort when sleeping on rougher fabrics, but bamboo fibers are so smooth and round that they won’t irritate tender skin.

 - They are also odor resistant as bacteria does not grow on bamboo, so your bed sheets will stay fresh longer.
-Those that suffer from hot flashes or night sweats will thoroughly enjoy sleeping on bamboo sheets because they wick and absorb moisture 3 times faster than cotton, so you sleep drier and more comfortably.
+Those that suffer from hot flashes or night sweats will thoroughly enjoy sleeping on bamboo sheets.
+They wick and absorb moisture 3 times faster than cotton, so you sleep drier and more comfortably.

 Eat Quality Natural Foods:

-If you've heard the saying ‘Buy only food from the outside ring of the store, and you’ll remain healthy’ it means that all of the processed foods are on the shelves in the middle of the store, and the vegetables, fruits, meats and dairy are on the outer walls.
-Not everyone is an accomplished cook, or has the time, but if you can try your best to eat the fresh foods (not processed foods in jars, boxes or cans) from the store, then there's a much better chance that you’ll remain healthy, weigh less and have less need for medications.
+Have you heard the saying ‘Buy only food from the outside ring of the store, and you’ll remain healthy’?
+It means that all of the processed foods are on the shelves in the middle of the store.
+The vegetables, fruits, meats and dairy are on the outer walls.
+Not everyone is an accomplished cook, nor has the time to prepare fresh meals.
+But if you can try your best to eat the fresh foods (not processed foods in jars, boxes or cans) from the store, then there’s a much better chance that you’ll remain healthy.
+Weight loss is a nice side-effect of eating healthy, and have less need for medications.

 What are some of the best foods to eat?
 Another rule of thumb: the darker the natural food, the more vitamins and anti-oxidants it has in it.
 For instance some colorful (and tasty!) fresh veggies, fruits and legumes are: